caleb531/youversion-suggest-api/README.md

 _Copyright 2023 Caleb Evans_
 _Released under the MIT license_

-This npm package allow you to search for and fetch Bible content from YouVersion.
+This NodeJS package allow you to search for and fetch Bible content from YouVersion.
 It is still under development, so things may break at any time.

+This package is designed to run in a Node runtime, so it cannot be used in the browser or in, for example, a Cloudflare Worker context.

 ## Disclaimer